ericoporto/ags-manual-wiki/acintro3.md

 Ok, since we're back editing hotspots, let me quickly explain the "Walk-to point" option in the property grid.
-This allows you to set a position for each hotspot that the character will walk to whenever the player interacts with the hotspot - just like the way the Lucasarts games like Monkey Island worked.
+This allows you to set a position for each hotspot that the character will walk to whenever the player interacts with the hotspot - just like the way the LucasArts games like Monkey Island worked.

 If you set a walk-to point, then whenever the player clicks interact or